Sreeram-Ramesh/KiCad-Projects/README.md

 ## Overview

-Several attempts were made by me in the past to try out designing and printing PCBs for my personal high school projects.
-After constant yapping and getting my dad on-board for my PCB fab through JLC PCB, results were pretty bad cuz of my PCB design skills.
+Several attempts were made by me in the past to try out designing and printing PCBs for my high school projects.
+After constant yapping and getting my dad on board for my PCB fab through JLC PCB, the results were pretty bad cuz of my PCB design skills.
 Some pictures for context.
 Fast forwarding now, I understood high-school me was pretty dumb, or always that has been the case and I am living in delulu.

 <br>